jengalas/bwaf-bbw/_emerging-leaders/tenacity-tumbles-and-triumphs.md

       Application deadline is  Friday, August 16 and notifications will be made at the beginning of September.
 Total program cost is $1000.
-Two full, need-based scholarships will be available.
+Two full, need-based scholarships will be made available to qualifying individuals as selected by BWAF.
   - template: image-block
     image: /uploads/emerging-leaders-2024-graphic.jpg
     image_caption_text: ''